Past, Present, and Future of Bug Tracking in the Generative AI Era

 \section{Introduction}

 Bug tracking is a fundamental process in software maintenance, ensuring software quality, reliability, and long-term sustainability \cite{kolluri2012effective}.
 The concept of software bugs dates back to the early days of computing, with the famous case of a moth causing a malfunction in the Harvard Mark II computer in 1947, often cited as the first recorded bug \cite{smithsonianLogBook1947}.
 Since then, the occurrence of defects in software systems has been recognized as an inevitable aspect of development, prompting the establishment of systematic practices to identify, document, and resolve issues.
 Early approaches to bug tracking were predominantly manual, involving handwritten logs, spreadsheets, or informal communication among developers \cite{horch2003practical}.
-As software engineering matured, the growing scale and complexity of systems required more structured methods, leading to the development of dedicated bug tracking systems in the late 20th century \cite{mockus2000case}.
+As software engineering matured, the growing scale and complexity of systems required more structured methods, leading to the development of dedicated bug tracking systems in the late 20\textsuperscript{th} century \cite{mockus2000case}.
 These systems introduced standardized reporting formats, status tracking, and mechanisms for assigning responsibility, creating a more disciplined process for bug tracking.

 Over time, bug tracking has evolved into an essential backbone of collaborative software development, becoming integrated into broader software engineering workflows.
 Modern bug tracking practices emphasize traceability and coordination among diverse stakeholders \cite{anvik2006should}, enabling teams to track the entire lifecycle of a bug, from discovery and reporting to resolution and verification.
 Bug tracking repositories now serve not only as records of defects but also as valuable sources of knowledge, informing project management decisions, supporting quality assurance, and guiding future development \cite{zimmermann2010makes}.
 Despite these advancements, the fundamental manual nature of bug tracking has remained largely unchanged.
-Thus, problems might arise in the names of communication problems, ambiguous bug reports \cite{zimmermann2010makes}, and the need for extensive human intervention \cite{anbalagan2009predicting}.
+Consequently, the process is hindered by communication gaps, ambiguous reports, and high reliance on human intervention \cite{anbalagan2009predicting}.